 War Memorial Chapel

-Student Centers and Activities offer a variety of student employment opportunities to compliment your academic pursuits, afford resume-building experience, and provide income.
+Student Engagement and Campus Life offers a variety of student employment opportunities to compliment your academic pursuits, afford resume-building experience, and provide income.
 We are committed to the development and advancement of student employees through leadership and career skills training.
 In all we do, our main goal is to provide customer service to the patrons of our facilities and programs.
 Join us today and work in YOUR student center!

 225 Squires Student Center